-Roeliff Jansen Park, only about 5 minutes away just south of town on Route 22, is the perfect destination for short walks.
-There are a series of very short and easy trails no longer than 2.5 miles.
+Roeliff Jansen Park is minutes away just south of town on Route 22 and is the perfect destination for short walks with open meadow views.
+Easy trails no longer than 2.5 miles.

 Harlem River Rail Trail.
-While there are still portions of this 46 mile trail that are under construction, there is a paved section from Hillsdale heading south that is approximately 1 mile (with extension being added) and accessible near the Roe Jan Brewing Co parking lot in town.
+While there are still portions of this 46 mile trail that are under construction, there is a paved 1.3 mile section from Hillsdale heading south (with extension being added) and accessible behind Roe Jan Brewing Co in Hillsdale.
 There is another beautiful, longer 3 mile stretch that begins at Orphan Farm Road (approximately 5 miles south of town on 22).
 Bikes and pets are allowed.

 Appalachian Trail - A portion of the Appalachian Trail can be accessed near Taconic State Park.

-Bash Bish Falls- The most dramatic and highest single drop waterfall in Massachusetts.
-Bash Bish Falls Trail is a 2.1 mile out and back trail located near South Egremont, Massachusetts that features a waterfall and is good for all skill levels.
+Bash Bish Falls - The most dramatic and highest single drop waterfall in MA.
+Bash Bish Falls Trail is a 2.1 mile out and back trail located near South Egremont, MA that features a waterfall and is good for all skill levels.

 Beebe Hill Fire Tower.
-A 1.7 mile out and back trail located near East Chatham, New York good for all skill levels.
+A 1.7 mile out and back trail near Austerlitz, NY, good for all skill levels.
 The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
 Read more about the tower here.

 Omi Sculpture Park.
 Non-profit arts center with a 120-acre sculpture and architecture park and gallery in Ghent, NY.
 About a 25 min scenic drive. from the house.

 HGS Home Chef in Hillsdale, NY hosts frequent cooking classes for food-lovers of all levels.
 This large store features two beautiful teaching kitchens where renowned national and local experts offer classes on how to prepare the most delicious food — from simple to sublime.

 Tiny Hearts Farm, a local organic flower grower, offers gardening and arranging workshops to the public through their Tiny Hearts Studio located right in Hillsdale.